mstovenour/virt-compose/README.md

 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
+1. Fork the Project on Github
+1. Create a clone on your workspace (`git clone https://github.com/{your-user-name}/virt-compose.git`)
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Code away and don't forget to TEST
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+1. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+1. Push the Branch to your Github repository (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+1. Open a Pull Request in Github

 <p align="right">(<a href="#top">back to top</a>)</p>